nataliiasolomchak21/the-life-of-ernest-hemingway/README.md

 ![Screenshot of color palette of the website using Adobe Color.](README-images/color-palette.png)

-I chose these six colours because I thought that they suited the theme of my website as most of my images were in black and white.
-I also thought that they complement each other very well.
+I chose these five colours because I thought that they suited the theme of my website as most of my images were in black and white.
+I also thought that they complemented each other very well.

 ### Final Design